 The Regional Academies are for Youth and Junior athletes, and are exclusively focussed on Olympic format triathlon - i.e. Draft-legal racing up to Olympic distance.
 Non-drafting triathlon is not an Olympic sport and consequently does not receive any governmental support.
 Tristar3 athletes may apply for selection during the September of their final TS3 season.

-The dates for the East Region Academy Trials are Sunday 10th and Saturday 23rd September 2017.
+The dates for the East Region Academy Trials are Saturday 22nd September and Sunday 7th October 2018.

 Both of the trial days for the East Region Academy will be held at New Hall School, Chelmsford, Essex with the afternoons comprising a briefing, swim trial and run trial.